Skip to content Skip to footer

 Socially, it can lead to relationship issues, legal trouble, and financial hardship.

-What are Frequently Seen Signs of Prescription Drug Abuse?
+What Are Frequently Seen Signs Of Prescription Drug Abuse?

 The signs of prescription drug abuse vary depending on the substance, but there are some common ones to look out for.